czyzby/gdx-lml/mvc/README.md

 ## What's new
 Make sure to check `gdx-autumn` and `gdx-lml` changes as well - both of these projects are heavily used by the `gdx-autumn-mvc`.

+1.6 -> 1.7:
+- `StandardViewResizer` now correctly detects how the passed viewport should be updated. `StandardCameraCenteringViewResizer` is now deprecated.

 1.5 -> 1.6:

 - `AssetService` API extended with: `getTotalLoadingProgress`, `getAssetManager`, `getEagerAssetManager`, `registerLoader`.